Jake Caprice: Exeter City

 On 6 August 2020, Caprice was signed by Exeter City.

 Burton Albion

 On 19 July 2023, Caprice joined Burton Albion on a free transfer, signing a one-year deal with the option for a second.
 He was released at the end of the 2023–24 season.

 Oldham Athletic

 On 7 August 2024, Caprice joined National League side Oldham Athletic, reuniting with manager Micky Mellon whom he had played under at Tranmere Rovers.

+He departed the club upon the expiry of his contract at the end of the 2025–26 season.

+Eastleigh

+On 25 September 2026, Caprice joined National League side Eastleigh.